How Watermelons Became a Racist Trope

-This may be surprising given how prominent watermelons were in enslaved African Americans’ lives.
-Slave owners often let their slaves grow and sell their own watermelons, or even let them take a day off during the summer to eat the first watermelon harvest.
+This may be surprising, given how prominent watermelons were in enslaved African Americans’ lives.
+Many slave owners let their slaves grow and sell their own watermelons, or even let them take a day off during the summer to eat the first watermelon harvest.
 The slave Israel Campbell would slip a watermelon into the bottom of his cotton basket when he fell short of his daily quota, and then retrieve the melon at the end of the day and eat it.
-Campbell taught the trick to another slave who was often whipped for not reaching his quota, and soon the trick was widespread.
+Campbell taught the trick to another slave who was often whipped for not reaching his quota, and soon it was widespread.
 When the year’s cotton fell a few bales short of what the master had figured, it simply remained “a mystery.”

 Emancipation, of course, destroyed that relationship.
 Black people grew, ate, and sold watermelons during slavery, but now when they did so it was a threat to the racial order.
 To whites, it seemed now as if blacks were flaunting their newfound freedom, living off their own land, selling watermelons in the market, and—worst of all—enjoying watermelon together in the public square.
 One white family in Houston was devastated when their nanny Clara left their household shortly after her emancipation in 1865.
 Henry Evans, a young white boy to whom Clara had likely been a second mother, cried for days after she left.
 But when he bumped into her on the street one day, he rejected her attempt to make peace.
 When Clara offered him some watermelon, Henry told her that “he would not eat what free negroes ate.”